Areas of Research

 Outcome Studies Following Operative and Nonoperative Treatment

 Scoliosis treatment falls into two categories: operative and nonoperative.
 Researchers at TSRHC have focused on determining both radiographic and clinical outcomes of both types of treatment.
 TSRHC has studied the effectiveness of traction and bracing as nonoperative treatment methods and the radiographic and functional outcomes of surgical treatment using a variety of methods.

 Defining Adverse Outcomes and Complications

 Although results following surgical treatment for idiopathic scoliosis are generally outstanding, there are some potential adverse outcomes.
 TSRHC researchers have characterized complications such as delayed infection and risk factors for developing pseudoarthrosis, a condition in which the spine does not fuse.
 These identifications have allowed surgeons to take steps to manage and limit the number of complications that occur.

 Investigation of Minimal Access Surgical Techniques

-Thoracoscopic techniques have taken on a greater role in the treatment of spinal deformity in the mid 1990’s and early 2000’s.
+Thoracoscopic techniques played a large role in the treatment of spinal deformity in the mid 1990’s and early 2000’s.
 With the introduction of better posterior surgical techniques which provide more powerful correction, faster surgery and quicker return to activities, the use of thoracoscopic techniques have been utilized less often.
-TSRHC’s extensive research efforts analyze improved ways to perform thoracoscopy, ranging from the patient’s position to sparing segmental blood vessels to the position of the screws relative to the important anatomy in the chest.
-Thoracoscopic techniques are currently being tested to modulate the growth of the spine to correct scoliosis without fusion in hopes of providing an alternative treatment for those patients who have residual spinal growth and scoliosis.
+TSRHC’s extensive research efforts have analyzed improved ways to perform thoracoscopy, ranging from the patient’s position to sparing segmental blood vessels to the position of the screws relative to the important anatomy in the chest Thoracoscopic techniques are currently being tested to modulate the growth of the spine to correct scoliosis without fusion in hopes of providing an alternative treatment for those patients who have residual spinal growth and scoliosis.